 In 2015 Labour and the Tories can count on about 200 safe seats each, with about 200 other seats that can loosely be termed marginal, of which only 50 might actually change hands – again, pretty much the same as in 1992.
 But the location of these safe seats is very different this time round.

 Of course, Labour in 2015 cannot really consider any of its Scottish seats safe.
 But the political landscape has also changed utterly in England and Wales since 1992.
-Many of 1992’s marginals have become today’s safe seats, or the other way around.
-In effect the battleground in 2015 has shifted northwards, away from London and the South (where Labour-held seats have become safer, and most seats that are not Labour held are increasingly seen as unwinnable) and into the Midlands, Yorkshire, the North-west – and, of course, Scotland.
+Many of 1992’s marginals have become today’s safe seats, and the other way around.
+In effect the battleground in 2015 has shifted northwards, away from London and the South (where Labour-held seats have become safer, and most seats that are not Labour-held are increasingly seen as unwinnable) and into the Midlands, Yorkshire, the North-west and, of course, Scotland.

 What’s really striking, as an analysis on the Road to 326 blog shows, is that some of the urban seats that Labour won narrowly in 1992 (most of which been held by the Conservatives since 1979), are now very safe Labour seats: Lewisham East and West, Walthamstow, Streatham, Dulwich and West Norwood, Stockport, Wallasey, Barrow, Birmingham Northfield, York, Bristol East, Nottingham East and South for example.
 In 1992, the fifth most marginal Labour-won seat in the UK was Ilford South (won by a margin of just 402 votes): by 2010 it had become one of London’s safest Labour seats, held by a majority of more than 11,000.
 Greenwich, won by Labour from the SDP in 1992 by just 1,300 votes, is now almost as safe as Ilford South.
 And three other London seats that stayed Tory in 1992 and weren’t won by Labour till 1997 (Mitcham and Morden, Ealing North and Brent North) are now almost as safe: all have Labour majorities of over 7,000.